portellam/deploy-VFIO/README.md

 Use script at your own risk!

-Please refer and review community guides for any help.
-Script is not guaranteed to work with Laptop machines, host machines with less-than-favorable IOMMU groups, etc.
+Please refer to and review community guides for any help.
+Script is not guaranteed to work with all machines, including Laptop PCs, or machines with less-than-favorable IOMMU groups, etc.

 Please review your system's specifications and resources.
 Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).